OpenAgentsInc/snowball/docs/work-log.md

 ### 7:10pm

 Got the agent using both client and server tools via ElevenLabs, with a web scraper via Firecrawl as the first real tool.
 Took awhile to figure out how to make the agent use the auth token; had to write a custom webhook endpoint to debug the request payload because the ElevenLabs documentation wasn't clear.

+### 8:05pm

+Had an amazing conversation with Snowball where I guided it to think about its own codebase and brainstorm how to solve [issue #5](https://github.com/OpenAgentsInc/snowball/issues/5), the tool registry.
+Transcribed [here](docs/conversation01.md)